mehulmehul1/post-scheduler-dev/PRPs/kamo-prp-full.md

 /api/schedule: A Next.js or Node endpoint (running in the same repository) that accepts requests from the mobile app, validates them, uploads the image to IPFS via Pinata, stores schedule data in Redis or Upstash, and returns a schedule ID.

-/api/publish: A cron‑protected endpoint that reads due schedules, posts to Farcaster via Neynar, and optionally triggers a Base smart contract for on‑chain scheduling【285777756637392†L90-L147】.
+/api/publish: A cron‑protected endpoint that reads due schedules, posts to Farcaster via Neynar, and optionally triggers a Base smart contract for on‑chain scheduling.

 Utility modules: Shared code (TypeScript) for interacting with Neynar, Pinata, Farcaster metadata, Base chain, and validation schemas; reusable between the mobile app and backend.